 Suffering a brain injury can result in widespread damage that can affect any and all aspects of a victim’s physical, emotional, and mental capacity.
 During a closed head injury, blunt force trauma to the head of a victim will cause his or her brain to jostle within the skull, impacting both the front and back of the skull.
-This trauma felt directly on the brain can cause both temporary and permanent damage to the brain, which will have a variety of effect depending on the location and severity of the injury.
+This trauma felt directly on the brain can cause both temporary and permanent damage to the brain, which will have a variety of effects depending on the location and severity of the injury.

-At Cullan & Cullan LLC, our Nebraska personal injury lawyers understand that the damage felt in a traumatic brain injury (TBI) can last for years after an accident, hurting not only a victim’s personal wellbeing but their finances and ability to support themselves and dependants.
+At Cullan & Cullan LLC, our Nebraska personal injury lawyers understand that the damage felt in a traumatic brain injury (TBI) can last for years after an accident, hurting not only a victim’s personal wellbeing but their finances and ability to support themselves and dependents.
 To defend your rights after a head injury, it is important to understand the effects of such accidents and how you may be able to pursue compensation when you are injured due to another’s reckless actions.

 The Widespread Effects of a Closed Head Injury